By | Aug 27, 2019 | Categories: Legal Leadership |

 Contact Marla Persky for Advising Services for Legal Counsel

-Marla Persky is a Senior Advisor at BarkerGilmore where she specializes in providing executive coaching to General Counsel, Chief Compliance Officers, and their direct reports.
+Marla Persky is a Strategic Advisor and Coach at BarkerGilmore where she specializes in providing executive coaching to General Counsel, Chief Compliance Officers, and their direct reports.
 To learn how Marla can help you, please contact her today.

 Connect with a legal recruiting advisor